agilepartner/craft-challenges/culture/agile-topics.md

 title: Agile topics
 image: /craft-challenges/assets/images/culture/agile-topics.png
 category: culture
+description: Agile topics is a deck of cards created by Jimmy Janlén to discover agile topics.
 ---

 ## What ?
 "Agile topics" is a deck of cards created by [*Jimmy Janlén*](https://www.linkedin.com/in/jimmyjanlen/) from Crisp.